HusseinSerhan/Random-Card-Dealer-in-Javascript-HTML-and-CSS/README.md

 ### Features
 - Generates a random card every time the user presses a button.
 - Displays a number and an image on the card.
-- Allows for customization of the card's colors and font.

 ### Installation
 To use this project, follow these steps: